Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Entire functions with wandering compacta

 \begin{rmk} Suppose that $Z$ consists of exactly two points $\zeta$ and $\omega$ that both belong to the same connected component of $K$.
 Then we may normalise $\pi_m^{\zeta}$ and $\pi_m^{\omega}$ so that they map the other point to the positive real axis, and the above property is automatic with $\xi^{\zeta}(\omega) = \xi^{\omega}(\zeta) = 1$. \end{rmk}

 Recall from Proposition~\ref{prop:mainmaverick} that, at time $N_j+1$, the point $\zeta_{j}$ should map to a bounded part of the set $V_{j+1}(f)$, while other points of $Z_j$ should map sufficiently far to the right.
-In order to achieve this, we shall use the following fact about conformal mappings. \begin{prop} Let $\Sigma$ be a straight horizontal strip, let $\Xi\subset \partial \DD$ be finite, let $s \in\Sigma$ and let $R>0$.
-Then there is a Jordan domain $W \subset \Sigma$ with $s\in W$ and a conformal map
+In order to achieve this, we shall use the following fact about conformal mappings.